esgaltur/skyward/README.md

 - **Environment Variables**: Store sensitive information such as passwords in environment variables instead of hardcoding them in the source code.
-This can be done using an `.env` file and configuring your application to load these variables.
+This can be done using an `.env` file and configuring the application to load these variables.

   Example `.env` file:
     ```dotenv